 How to Get to Weimar’s Christmas Market

 Weimar is well connected to the trains in Germany.
+(Get the cheapest prices on Eurail passes here.)
 Get off at Bahnhof Weimar and out onto the plaza.
 Pro tip: If you’re staying in Jena or Erfurt, get a Hopper Ticket for 5,60 EUR one way.
 (It’s under VMT Ticket at the ticket machines.
 Validate it before boarding.)